xordspar0/squirrelbot/README.md

 ### Build

-To build squirrelbot, simply run `go build .` in the root directory.
+To build squirrelbot, simply run `make` in the root directory.
+To install squirrelbot, run `make install` as root.

+Some build options are available as `make` variables.
+You can change the system config file location, systemd unit file location, and others.
+Look at the Makefile for details.

 Running
 -------